brifle-de/mitarbeiter-desktop-app/README.md

 > [!WARNING]
 > Disclaimer: Early Access to the Software.
 Development is still in process and in early stages.
-Moreover, the project may discontinued at any time.
+Moreover, the project may get discontinued at any time.
 Use at your own risk.

 # Brifle Mitarbeiter App